This content applies only to CloudBees CI on modern cloud platforms.

 Out of the box, CloudBees CI requires an initial password, which can be retrieved from the Getting Started window when you set up the operations center.
 See Connecting a client controller to operations center.

-For {CI-MODERN}, passwords are retrieved using the following command.
+For CloudBees CI on modern cloud platforms, passwords are retrieved using the following command.

 This password can be used to do the initial installation of operations center using the Setup Wizard. |